 Total knee replacement is the best treatment for advanced knee osteoarthritis and it has proven to be durable and effective.
 Anterior knee pain is still one of the most frequent complications after total knee replacement, but sometimes no recognized macroscopic (obvious defects or structural impairments) causes can be found.

-Pain coming from the front of the knee should be consider a problem of the patella
+Pain coming from the front of the knee should be considered a problem of the patella

-The correct treatment of patella is considered the key for a proper management of anterior knee pain.
+The correct treatment of patella is considered the key to proper management of anterior knee pain.
 The inclusion of patellar resurfacing during total knee replacement has been described as a potential method for the reduction of anterior knee pain.